zognin/tp/docs/team/imranr2.md

 * **New feature**: Added functionality for users to find orders using various parameters.
 (Pull requests [#79](https://github.com/AY2122S1-CS2103T-W16-2/tp/pull/79), [#98](https://github.com/AY2122S1-CS2103T-W16-2/tp/pull/98))
   * **What it does**: Allows the user to find orders using one or more of the following parameters: client name, phone number, address, recipe name, order deadline and completion status.
-  * **Justification**: This feature increases the users ease of finding orders they have added into BTBB.
+  * **Justification**: This feature increases the user's ease of finding orders in BTBB.
-  * **Highlights**: This feature necessitated the implementation of a generic list to store the different types of predicates which is used to filter the order list.
-Different types of predicates for each of the parameters were also created to facilitate the find order command.
+  * **Highlights**: This feature necessitated the implementation of a generic list to store different types of predicates used to filter the order list.
+These predicates were created to facilitate the find order command.

 * **New feature**: Added functionality to copy client and recipe bookmark details to orders.
 (Pull requests [#67](https://github.com/AY2122S1-CS2103T-W16-2/tp/pull/67), [#137](https://github.com/AY2122S1-CS2103T-W16-2/tp/pull/137))
   * **What it does**: Allows users to quickly add orders by using the client and recipe indexes shown in the list